BRIC (economics term)

-BRIC (Brazil, Russia, India and China) is the foreign investment strategies grouping of Brazil, Russia, India, and China.
+BRIC (Brazil, Russia, India, and China) is the foreign investment strategies grouping of Brazil, Russia, India, and China.
 The term has been rendered as "the BRICs", "the BRIC countries", "the BRIC economies", and the "Big Four".
 It is a leading example of "acronym investing" where investments are targeted to a group of otherwise disparate markets which share a common feature.
 The term has been expanded by observers to include other countries such as South Africa (BRICS), Mexico (BRIMC), and South Korea (BRICK), among others.

-The term was first coined by British economist Jim O'Neill and later championed by his employer Goldman Sachs in 2001.
+The term was coined by British economist Jim O'Neill and later championed by his employer Goldman Sachs in 2001.
 O'Neill identified the four countries as emerging markets and rising economic powers which were at a similar stage of newly advanced economic development.
 Goldman Sachs, of which O'Neill was the head of global economics research, would continue reporting and investing in their BRIC fund until 2015.
 In a 2023 retrospective article, O'Neill commented that after the term's initial proposal, it gained an outsized popularilty in the 2000s and 2010s to explain the economic conditions of the four countries.
 He also conceded that the reports published by Goldman Sachs, which presented an optimistic possibility of the BRIC economies in the year 2050, were most likely not going to come true as economic downturns in the 2010s and early 2020s severely altered the trajectory of each country's economies.

 The acronym was co-opted by the countries themselves beginning in the late-2000s.
-The 1st BRIC summit in 2009, which founded the BRICS organisation, was held between the leaders of the four countries, with later summits involving South Africa beginning in 2010.
+The 1st BRIC summit in 2009, which founded the BRICS organization, was held between the leaders of the four countries, with later summits involving South Africa beginning in 2010.
 O'Neill commented on the 2010 summit by drawing a distinction between his BRIC term and the BRICS organisation, arguing that South Africa was too small as an economy to join the BRIC ranks.
-In further comments in 2023, O'Neill stressed that he "never encouraged [the countries] to develop a political club" and that the organisation appeared to exist just as "a club that the US is not a part of."
+In further comments in 2023, O'Neill stressed that he "never encouraged [the countries] to develop a political club" and that the organization appeared to exist just as "a club that the U.S. is not a part of."